dart-lang/language/working/augmentation-libraries/feature-specification.md

 modifies a corresponding declaration in the main library or one of its other augmentations.

-A class augmentation may specify `implements` and `with` clauses.
+A class or enum augmentation may specify `implements` and `with` clauses.
 When those appear, the specified superinterfaces and mixins are appended to the main class's superinterface and mixin lists, respectively.

 **TODO: Is appending the right order for mixins?**